nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Iron-Oxide:** Pertaining to the iron oxide composition of the nanoparticles.

-### Expanded Definition and Usage\nFeridex is a critical tool in the field of medical imaging, particularly for diagnosing liver conditions.
+### Expanded Definition and Usage:
+Feridex is a critical tool in the field of medical imaging, particularly for diagnosing liver conditions.
 Its ability to improve the contrast in MRI scans significantly enhances the detection of liver lesions, tumors, and other abnormalities.
 By providing clearer images of the hepatic architecture and pathological changes, Feridex aids clinicians in making more accurate diagnoses, leading to better patient management and treatment planning.
 The safety profile of Feridex, combined with its effectiveness, makes it a valuable asset in the diagnostic toolkit for liver diseases.